Contact us for more information

 In Portugal, the publication of Ordinance no. 444/2025/1, on 15 December 2025, marks the operationalisation of an ambitious vision aimed at integrating the country into the European microelectronics elite.
 This regulation establishes the Incentive and Support System for Research, Development, and Innovation in the Semiconductor Sector.

-The importance of this diploma is underscored by the magnitude of the semiconductor market, which is projected to double by the end of this decade, surpassing a market value of one trillion dollars.
+The importance of this diploma is underscored by the magnitude of the semiconductor market, which is projected to double by the end of this decade, exceeding a market value of one trillion dollars.

 The geostrategic context and the need for European resilience